 If we decide you’ve been treated unfairly, or there’s been a mistake, we’ll ask the business to put things right.
 Our general approach is that the customer should be put back in the position they would have been in if the problem hadn’t happened.
-We may also ask the business to pay you compensation you for any distress or inconvenience experienced as a result of the problem.
+We may also ask the business to pay compensation for any distress or inconvenience you have experienced as a result of the problem.
 The exact details of how we’ll ask you to put things right will depend on the nature of the complaint.
 The following gives an overview of our approach.

 When looking at a complaint, we have to consider the policy definitions and exclusions.
 In each case we'll look at what caused the damage, and whether it's covered by the policy.
 If an insurer has relied on an exclusion to refuse or reduce payment, then we'll look to see whether it has applied this fairly.

 If we consider that an insurance policy's definition of an item or contents or buildings was unreasonable, and led to an unfair result, we may ask the company to settle the claim.
 Usually that's done by: